adunsulag/sample-apps-stu3/fhir-downloader/README.md

 - `fhir_url`    - Required.
 Can be overridden by the `-f` or `--fhir-url` parameter
 - `jwks`        - Optional.
 An array of JWK keys (must contain a public/private key pair).
 - `client_id`   - Optional.
 The client ID obtained at registration.
 If omitted, no authentication will be performed and all the settings except `fhir_url` will be ignored.
+- `scope`   	- Optional.
+The scope string to use for requesting the Access token.
+If ommitted, system/*.* is used.
 - `token_url`   - Optional.
 Required if `client_id` is set.
 The authentication endpoint.
 - `jwks_url`    - Optional.
 If this is a local URL (at `localhost`, `127.0.0.1` or `0.0.0.0`), a server will be started there to host the public keys from the `jwks`.
 In this case `jwks` is required.
 If this is remote URL, no server will be started and `jwks` is not required.